harness/developer-hub/docs/software-engineering-insights/sei-integrations/azure-devops/sei-integration-azure-devops.md

 3. Select **Available Integration**, locate the **Azure DevOps Services** integration, and select **Install**.
 4. Configure and save the integration.

-   * If you are redirected to Azure DevOps, sign in with your user credentials.
-Azure DevOps uses OAuth authentication.
+   * If redirected, sign in with your Azure DevOps credentials to authenticate via OAuth.
    * Enter a **Name** for the integration.
    * The **Description** and **Tags** are optional.
-   * Identify Azure DevOps **Organizations** to associate with the integration.
-If unspecified, the integration associates all available organizations.
-Available organizations are organizations that the authenticated user can access.
+   * Specify the Azure DevOps Organizations to associate with the integration.
+If left unspecified, all accessible organizations will be associated.

 </TabItem>
    <TabItem value = "PAT" label = "Personal Access Token">